Stellify-Software-Ltd/stellify/README.md

     id: "0b270c57-3d26-4d89-be5a-91ee11cc5a79"
 }
 ```
-Stellify abstracts and standardises and your ***entire*** web application in this way, making it possible to pull updates in from a central remote store, as happens with software updates, that update ***entire*** applications whilst remaining mindful of how changes will impact all parts of your application.
+Stellify abstracts and standardises and your ***entire*** web application in this way, making it possible to pull updates in from a central remote store that update ***entire*** applications, all whilst remaining mindful of how changes will impact other parts of your application.
 Introducing AI to the mix, it's not difficult to see how a simple shift to storing code in this way can really introduce some very powerful ways of maintaining, developing and deploying your web applications.

 Other benefits of this approach include: